Sex (boutique)

-Sex (stylised SEX) was a boutique run by Vivienne Westwood and her then partner Malcolm McLaren at 430 King's Road, London between 1974 and 1976.
+Sex (stylised SEX) was a boutique run by Vivienne Westwood and her then-partner Malcolm McLaren at 430 King's Road, London, between 1974 and 1976.
 It specialised in clothing that defined the look of the punk movement.

-Paradise Garage

-From 1969 to 1970, No. 430 was the premises of Mr Freedom.
+Westwood and McLaren's boutique underwent several name and correlating interior decor changes through the 1970s to connect with design inspirations, the boutique finally being renamed World's End in 1979, a name which (following a short period of closure) the shop retains to this day.

+History

+Pre-SEX

+430 Kings Road in London's Chelsea district had been the site of several fashion boutiques, including The 430 Boutique, operated by Carol Derry and Bill Fuller in the early 1960s; Hung On You run by Jane Ormsby Gore and Michael Rainey from 1967 to 1969; Mr Freedom from 1969 to 1970; and Paradise Garage from 1970 to 1971.

-In October 1971, Malcolm McLaren and a friend from art school, Patrick Casey, opened a stall in the back of the Paradise Garage boutique at 430 King's Road in London's Chelsea district.
-On sale were items collected by McLaren over the previous year, including rock & roll records, magazines, clothing and memorabilia from the 1950s.
+In October 1971, Malcolm McLaren and a friend from art school, Patrick Casey, opened a stall in the back of Paradise Garage, selling items collected by McLaren over the previous year, including rock & roll records, magazines, clothing, and memorabilia from the 1950s.
+The following month, Paradise Garage proprietor Trevor Myles relinquished the entire premises to McLaren and Casey.

-Let It Rock

-Trevor Myles (who ran Paradise Garage), relinquished the entire premises to McLaren and Casey in November 1971.
-They renamed the shop Let It Rock with stock including second-hand and new Teddy Boy clothes designed by McLaren's school teacher girlfriend Vivienne Westwood.
-The shop-front corrugated iron frontage was painted black with the name pasted in pink lettering.
-The interior was given period detail, such as "Odeon" wallpaper and Festival of Britain trinkets.
-Bespoke tailored drape jackets, skin-tight trousers and thick-soled "brothel creepers" shoes were the mainstays.
+They renamed the shop Let It Rock and stocked it with second-hand and new Teddy Boy clothes designed by Vivienne Westwood, McLaren's then-girlfriend.
+They painted the shop-front corrugated iron frontage black with the name pasted in pink lettering.
+The interior was given period detail, such as "Odeon" wallpaper and Festival of Britain trinkets, furnished in the style of a 1950s living room.
+The label was noted for its bespoke tailored drape jackets, skin-tight trousers, and thick-soled "brothel creepers" shoes.
 Let It Rock was soon covered in the London Evening Standard.

-Too Fast To Live, Too Young To Die

-In 1973 the outlet interior was changed and the shop was given a new name, Too Fast To Live, Too Young To Die, to reflect a new range of clothing from Britain's early 1960s "rocker" fashions.
-In the spring of 1974 the shop underwent another refurbishment and was rebranded with the name Sex.
+In 1973, the outlet interior was changed and the shop was renamed Too Fast To Live, Too Young To Die, to reflect a new range of clothing from Britain's early 1960s "rocker" fashions.
+The stock included chains, leather, and sleeveless t-shirts adorned with provocative statements, reflecting Westwood's politically-informed design inspirations.
+The boutique's name paid homage to James Dean.
+Signage featured a black background with white lettering spelling out the shop's new name around a large skull and crossbones, a new era of youth subculture was echoed.